chaddro/EasyPopulate-4.0/README.txt

 When creating your CSV file, please use Open Office (it's free!).
 When you save CSV files from Open Office (OO), it will properly encapsulate all fields for import.
-Excel will not necessarily do this, depending on your data, and the export CSV option you pick from within Excel, also dates and date formats may be revised by Excel.
+Excel will not necessarily do this, depending on your data, and the export CSV option you pick from within Excel, also dates and date formats may be revised by Excel and not readable upon import.

 In the /examples directory is a sample input file: Attrib-Basic-EP-examples.csv

-The "Detailed Products Attributes" shows all attribute details assigned to a given products_model, with one line per option_name.
+The "Detailed Products Attributes" shows all attribute details assigned to a given products_model, with one line per option_name/value combination.
 So a product with a dropbox of 3 colors will result in 3 lines of data exported.
 As you can see, there is a significant amount of data that is associated with attributes.

-The "Stock of Items with Attributes Including SBA" option is used to support performing an inventory of stock that includes products that
+The "Stock of Items with Attributes Including SBA" option is used to support performing an inventory of stock providing a list of products that
   1) do not have any attributes,
   2) have attributes but are not tracked by stock, and
   3) are tracked by stock by attributes (have attributes and the quantity of items that have that attribute/set of attributes is maintained).

-  This functionality will only show when the appropriate version of stock by attributes (SBA) is installed to the cart.
-If SBA is not
+  This functionality will only show when the appropriate version of stock by attributes (SBA) is detected to be installed to the cart.
-    installed, then this functionality will not be presented and the remaining instruction regarding this feature can be skipped.
+  If SBA is not installed, then this functionality will not be presented and the remaining instruction regarding this feature can be skipped.

 Below is a brief summary of the report that is generated by the Easy Populate version 4 (EP4) "Stock of Items with Attributes Including SBA" option and the method to access it.
 The file prefix has been set to: SBA-Stock-EP

 The two primary characteristics to consider when using EP4 are the columns (headers) across the top of the spreadsheet and the items being displayed.
 To explain, the headers from left to right offered by this feature are: